 Ulrika Danielsson was a Content Coordinator at the Science Museum.
-This and many more exiting stories will be told in the new Medical galleries opening at the Science Museum in 2019.
+This and many more exciting stories will be told in the new Medicine galleries opening at the Science Museum in November 2019.